SteadyCadence/api-docs/content/07-resources.md

 POST /api/v1/organizations/{organization_slug}/projects/{project_slug}/resources/
 ```

-Use the above endpoint and method to create a new project resource.
+Use this endpoint and method to create a new project resource.

 **URL Parameters**